Worldwide Guide to Women in Leadership

 1112-30 Sovereign Countess Dulcia I of Provence (France)

 Also known as Duce or Dulce, she was successor of her mother, Gerberga, she was married to count Ramon Berenguer III of Barcelona (1086-1131) and succeeded by son, Raymond Berenguer IV and II the Saint of Barcelona and Provence.
-She lived (ca. 1090-1130).
+She lived (circa 1090-1130).

 1113...
 Politically Influential Dowager Countess Palatine Gertrud von Nordheim of Rhein